Easy Hawaiian Pineapple Coconut Poke Cake

 Freezer – This cake can be frozen for up to 3 months; To freeze, let the cake chill completely before wrapping with plastic wrap and aluminum foil.
 Once ready to eat, thaw overnight in the fridge.

-Coconut Cream Pudding Substitutions – If you can’t find coconut cream pudding, you can substitute vanilla pudding, cheesecake pudding, or a can of cream of coconut, which you can find in the baking aisle.
+Coconut Cream Pudding Substitutions – If you can’t find coconut cream pudding where you live, you can substitute vanilla pudding, cheesecake pudding, or a can of cream of coconut, which you can find in the baking aisle.

 MORE PINEAPPLE DESSERTS YOU’LL LOVE: